Reviews of A Clockwork Orange (1962) and related work

 Stanley Kubrick (writer-director).

 Judging by the sports car being called a Durango 95, this version seems to take place somewhere around the turn of the century, perhaps near Kubrick’s own death.
 A fear of crime contributed to the director’s decision to move from the US to the UK.
 That’s ironic, because it was the shock of seeing 1950s UK youth culture after some time abroad that prompted Burgess to write the novel.
+The opening of this one recalls the violent crime, set to classical music, that opens Daleks’ Invasion Earth 2150 A.D.
+(1966).

 The final chapter, where Alex loses interest in crime, was cut from the American edition of the novel and was not filmed.
 Adding to the resulting bleakness, Kubrick inserted various props to signal that the near future is hypersexualized even beyond the circle of nadsat culture.
 The decadent late-Roman atmosphere makes a wonderful addition, amply aided by the innovative, teetering soundtrack.
 The opening’s rendition of Henry Purcell’s march from Music for the Funeral of Queen Mary (1695) is perfect.